Golaszewski/PRANCE/PyHamilton_Methods/210210_PRANCE_w_errorrecovery/reusable-pace/README.md

 Other scripts are included to calibrate the position of your reader tray (`readertraycalibration.py`), stage pipette tips (`48tipstaging.py`), and other activities associated with PRANCE.

-## Navigating this folder
-robot_method.py imports a number of functions and data from other files in this folder.

 ## Process Diagram